Barn at Berkeley Winter Wedding – Hana & Cam

 After a busy summer season I have finally gotten back around to blogging and first up are the wonderful Hana and Cam.
 Their pinecone-filled winter wonderland wedding at The Barn at Berkeley will stay with me forever.
 I’m a big fan of this venue, their fairy lights make it the perfect setting for a winter wedding.
 Check out the Barn’s blog post about planning your own winter wedding here.

-Below is a selection of the photos of this beautiful November day.
+Below is a selection of the photos of this beautiful Barn at Berkeley wedding.
 Hana herself has taken the time to tell you all about how this very special day came together (below the photos).
 It’s well worth a read!

 How we met… Cam and I met at work.
 We worked in an office and got chatting at the printer one day.
 The rest is history…